MIAMIcooler/Asus-K53SC-Opencore/README.md

 ## How to make it boot from the hard drive

 It's kind of easy, you just install the linux distro of your choice, so it creates a boot entry in bios, and shove the files into the efi partition on the drive

-## Q&A (kind  of)
-Q: WHy graphics didn't work after 10.13?
-A: HD3000 isn't supported after 10.13, therefore it  doesn't work